artyomtugaryov/dobblenet/docs/train_detector.md

         1. `OPENCV=0` -> `OPENCV=1`
         2. `AVX=0` -> `AVX=1`

-7. Initialize the CUDA environment:
+The next step is initialize the CUDA environment:

     ```sh
     export LD_LIBRARY_PATH="/usr/local/cuda-11.0/lib64:$LD_LIBRARY_PATH"
     export PATH="/usr/local/cuda-11.0/bin/:$PATH"
     ```

-8. Compile darknet:
+And now we can compile the darknet:

     ```sh
     cd darknet
     make -j 4
     ```
 Ater successfully build you can find `darknet` binary file in the root of the darknet repository

-9. Download the pre-trained YOLOv4 weights:
+We will process transfer learning, so we need to download pre-trained weights of the YoloV4

     ```sh
     wget https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.conv.137
     ```

-10. Copy the dobblenet config to `darknet/cfg` folder:
+The Darknet provides podibility to train different neural networks, but we need to create configuration for YoloV4 tolopogy.
+The configuration file is already in the Dobblenet folder and you can use it to start training:

     ```sh
     ./darknet detector train data/obj.data ../configs/dobblenet.darknet.cfg yolov4.conv.137 -dont_show -map
     ```

-    This process takes much time - around 24 hours (depends on GPU).
 The first output looks like the following:

     ```
     CUDA-version: 11000 (11060), cuDNN: 8.0.4, GPU count: 1